diealex/watch-charm/README.md

   - HTML5
   - CSS3 (with Flexbox & Grid)
   - JavaScript (ES6+)
-  - React.js (for dynamic components)

-- **Backend**:

-  - Node.js
-  - Express.js
-  - MongoDB (for database management)

 - **Version Control**:

   - Git & GitHub

-- **Others**:
-  - SASS/SCSS for enhanced CSS
-  - RESTful APIs
-  - Axios for API requests

 ## Features

 - **Product Pages**: Detailed information about each watch, including images, specifications, and pricing.
-- **Cart & Checkout**: Add watches to the cart, view the cart summary, and proceed to checkout.
-- **User Authentication**: Sign up, log in, and manage user profiles.
 - **Responsive Design**: Optimized for mobile, tablet, and desktop views.
-- **Search & Filtering**: Search watches by brand, price, and type, with advanced filtering options.
-- **Order History**: Users can view their past orders and track current orders.

 ## Installation